CrossyChainsaw/Portfolio/README.md

             .build();
 ```

+#### Integration testing Reverse-Hangman-Online-Frontend and Reverse-Hangman-Online-Backend with jest-dom
 I also tried to write tests for the connection between my frontend and backend.
-For some reason this was the only thing i kept testing myself by starting up my application, so unlike the others this test has been made after the functionality already worked.
-But still it's usefull in the end, because if I'm able to test it, i dont have to run my app 1000 times a day.
+For some reason, this was the only thing I kept testing myself by starting up my application, so unlike the other tests, this test has been made after the functionality already worked.
+But still, in the end it's useful, because if I'm able to test it with some code, I don’t have to run my app 1000 times a day and test it myself.

 In the following test I want to test if my frontend correctly gets the goal from the backend.
-I do that with 3 seperate tests.
+I do that with 3 separate tests.
 I don't use parameterized tests since jest-dom doesn't support parameterized testing.
-Also doesn't jest-dom support disabling CORS policy, this makes the entire test useless.
+Also doesn't jest-*dom* support disabling CORS policy, this makes the entire test useless.
 This was a very good lesson for me to make a thoughtful choice when choosing a testing library.

 *[GetGoal.tsx](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend/blob/master/src/test/rho-backend/GetGoal.tsx), this test should actually be named `GetGoal.test.tsx` but since it doesn't work I had to remove it from my tests*
 ```ts